Guide on Taking Social Security: 62 vs. 67 vs. 70

 2PIA = The primary insurance amount is the basis for benefits that are paid to an individual.

-What if I delay taking my Social Security benefits to age 70?
+What happens if I delay taking my Social Security benefits until age 70?

 For example, say you were born in 1960, and your full retirement age is 67.
 If you start your benefits at age 69, you would receive a credit of 8% per year multiplied by two (the number of years you waited).
 This means your benefit amount would be 16% higher than the amount you would have received at age 67.
 (This doesn't include any potential additional cost of living adjustments for inflation from age 67 to 69.)